d0nny113/ExLab_tests/README.md

-## 🌈 Here you will find tests for the landing page of the Exlab project
+## 🌈 Here you will find tests for the landing page of the Exlab project!

 doc folder contains checklist